itext/itext-publications-signing-examples-java/aws-kms/README.md

-**This project contains the example code for the article [Digitally sign a PDF using AWS KMS and iText 7](https://itextpdf.com/de/node/14831).**
+**This project contains the example code for the article [Digitally sign a PDF using AWS KMS and iText](https://itextpdf.com/de/node/14831).**

 # AWS KMS Test Profile